 The next thing I looked at was acceptance rates.
 It doesn’t matter how much money a school gives away if you can’t get in.
 Furthermore, the more difficult it is to be admitted, the less likely a school is to provide merit scholarships.
 After all, they don’t really have to worry about attracting the best and the brightest, do they?
 So I set a 40% or better admitted requirement which left me with 97 schools.

 I know 97 still sounds like a lot but we haven’t screened the schools for such basic considerations as size, location, or even majors.
 And even if the 97 schools are among the better endowed in the country, that doesn’t mean that they’re eager to give away their money.
-Trust me, 97 isn’t too many start with.
+Trust me, 97 isn’t too many start with when you’re trying to find merit scholarship.

 I have the schools selected so far in PDF format.
 The highlighted schools are the 97 left after applying the graduation and admission rate filters.